breogann/csv-to-sql/README.md

 python3 main.py --path input/source_students.csv --columns --database students --table warehouse_students
 ```

-The `--columns` option, when either set to False or ignored, will select all of the columns from the inital csv.
-If True, it will
+The `--columns` option, when not used will select all of the columns from the inital csv.
+If called, it will show the user the columns and ask them to input them by comma separated numbers.

-The `--sqlcolumns` option, when either set to False or ignored, will select all of the columns from the SQL table.
+The `--sqlcolumns` option when ignored, will select all of the columns from the SQL table.
+When called, will force the new columns.

 # Technologies used
 - os